tobeno/nestjs-thing/README.md

 A basic NestJS starter project with some defaults.

+For all questions regarding NestJS check out their [docs](https://docs.nestjs.com/).

 Remember to replace `nestjs-thing` with a proper project name.
 To make you life easy, pick something in kebab-case.
 Then it as simple as a global replace in code + a few directory renames.